Stella Bowles: Career

-Stella now presents at conferences and in schools.
-She now teaches other kids how to test water in their communities.
+Stella now presents at conferences and in schools around the world, teaching the youth how to test water in their communities.

 Stella is politically active.
 She spent a day with Elizabeth May at parliament.
-About meeting with May, Stella said, “[she] felt really great that she took time to talk to me” and understand Stella's advocacy message, which is that “We only have one Earth and it’s kind of going downhill right now and a lot of people aren’t standing up, and I really want people to know that even if you’re 12 or 50 or 80, you can make a difference.”
+About meeting with May, Stella said, "[she] felt really great that she took time to talk to me" and understand Stella's advocacy message, which is that "We only have one Earth and it's kind of going downhill right now and a lot of people aren't standing up, and I really want people to know that even if you're 12 or 50 or 80, you can make a difference."

 She also introduced Prime Minister Justin Trudeau at a gathering at St. Francis Xavier University.

 The LaHave River cleanup project will divert 100 straight pipes per year until 2023 when all of the raw sewage will stop flowing.

 Stella has also taken her advocacy abroad beyond Canada.